owenroberts/mmp270/labs/2-0_Character_Design.md

 label: Labs
 ---

-This lab covers creating variations on a character design.0
+In this lab we will create three variations of a character design.

 ## 1. Inspiration
 - Look at some characters from games that you like